-A waiting area
+- A waiting area

 - Dining area (with tables of different sizes)

 - Prep areas

 - Restrooms and routes to restrooms

-- Views from different points e.g. kitchen views or interesting views for the wait area
+- Views from different points e.g. kitchen views or interesting views for the waiting area

 - Compliance with accessibility legislation

-Lighting should also be considered alongside layout since it plays a key role in setting the ambience of your restaurant and helps to make your food look appetizing.
+Lighting should also be considered alongside layout since it plays a key role in setting the ambiance of your restaurant and helps to make your food look appetizing.

 Making the mistake of positioning tables too close to large lights can subject your diners to unwelcome glare.
 And if there’s too little light they may not have an appreciation of just what it is that they’re eating.